ymolists/website/src/routes/blog/devxconf-wrap.md

 ![Credit: Sajjad Ahmadi](https://images.unsplash.com/photo-1555058948-15e4e2a1ba93?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1500&q=80)
 _Credit: [Sajjad Ahmadi](https://unsplash.com/photos/96m9K49qaPw)_

-As part of Gitpod's [Open-Source Sustainability Fund initiative](/blog/gitpod-open-source-sustainability-fund/) attendees of the DevX Conf [were able to decide where $10,000 USD of funds](https://devxconf.org/opensource) (the profits from DevX Conf plus an additional donation by Gitpod) were to be distributed.
+As part of Gitpod's [Open-Source Sustainability Fund initiative](/blog/gitpod-open-source-sustainability-fund/) attendees of the DevX Conf <a class="no-nowrap" href="https://devxconf.org/opensource">were able to decide where $10,000 USD of funds</a> (the profits from DevX Conf plus an additional donation by Gitpod) were to be distributed.
 We thought long and hard about _what_ projects to include in the competition and pondered about:

 - **what exactly is digital infrastructure?**
 - **what tools are relied upon by developers every day that are built and maintained almost exclusively by unpaid volunteers?**.